alex-ren/org.ats-lang.documentation/source/atstools/taggen/content.rst

 -------
 The generation of *tag* file includes two steps as follows.

 #.
-Use *atsopt* to collect information from all the source files you have.
+Use *atsopt* to collect information from the source files you have.

     .. code-block:: bash